oliveira-lab/BARCODE/README.md

 - **core_quasicore_pipeline**: For quality control, dereplication, annotation, and defense system detection.
 - **core_quasicore_analysis**: For core and quasi-core analysis.

 First, ensure that Docker is installed and running on your system.
-Then, load the Docker image:
+Then, pull the Docker image:

 ```bash
 docker pull angibvg/barcode:latest